ileanna-garcia/CSC212P4/README.md

 - (4) Have some misleading clues aka one-way paths (a clue that leads nowhere)

 ### Implement a score (= 5)
- - (5) Add a score that displays the maximum amount in the beginning and prints out the final score at the end.
+ - (5) Add a scoring system that displays the maximum amount in the beginning and prints out the final score at the end.

 ### Implement a starting option (= 5)
  - (5) Before your game starts give the player an option on where to start.